Aiven-Open/journalpump/README.rst

 ``output_type`` (default ``null``)

 Output to write journal events to.
 Options are elasticsearch, kafka and logplex.

 ``statsd`` (default ``null``)

-Enables metrics sending to a statsd daemon that supports the influxdb-statsd/telegraf syntax with tags.
+Enables metrics sending to a statsd daemon that supports the influxdb-statsd / telegraf syntax with tags.

 The value is a JSON object::